Army Basic Training Start Dates 2024: What You Need to Know Before You Ship Out

 Field Training and Survival Skills

-Field Training Exercises (FTX) put your new skills to the test in realistic scenarios.
-You’ll spend days in the field, living out of your rucksack and applying everything you’ve learned.
+You will spend several days in the field, living out of your rucksack and utilizing everything you’ve learned.

 Preparing for Basic Training